Browse our hand-picked range of delicious and decorative strawberry plants.Shop now

-This Statement has been published in accordance with the Modern Slavery Act 2015 ('Act') and sets out the steps that and sets out the steps that Thompson & Morgan Group Holdings Limited ('T&M') and its subsidiary companies has taken during the previous financial year to prevent modern slavery and human trafficking from operating within either its own business or its supply chains.
+This Statement has been published in accordance with the Modern Slavery Act 2015 ('Act') and sets out the steps that T&M Topco Limited ('T&M') and its subsidiary companies has taken during the previous financial year to prevent modern slavery and human trafficking from operating within either its own business or its supply chains.
 We recognise that modern slavery is a crime and a violation of fundamental human rights.
-The primary operating companies covered by this statement are as follows:
+T&M operates a number of consumer-facing brands through one main operating company Branded Garden Products Limited, and this statement covers the steps adopted in that company.

-T&M group is a multi-channel retailer specialising in plants, seeds and associated garden products.
-We own many of the UK's best known horticultural brands such as Thompson and Morgan, Van Meuwen and Suttons Seeds.
-We operate from locations in the UK at Ipswich, Paignton and Telford.
+T&M is a multi-channel retailer specialising in plants, seeds and associated garden products.
+We own a number of the UK's best known horticultural brands:

 Modern Slavery in our Business